raphaelmourad/PredDSB/README.md

 To predict DSBs in NHEK cells, run the R script predictDSB.R.

-To predict DSBs in U2OS cells using a NHEK-trained model, run the R script predictDSB.R.
+To predict DSBs in U2OS cells using a NHEK-trained model, run the R script predictDSBU2OS.R.

 **Information about the data**